adamgligor/adamgligor.github.io/_posts/2019-08-01-docker-development.md

 ## Goal

 I have a python project consisting of some scripts interacting with websites or apis and a database.
-I want to create a development environment using docker where i'm able to run multiple versions of python hassle free and have my data locally so nobody messes with it while I develop and test and have a functional the debugger
+I want to create a development environment using docker where i'm able to run multiple versions of python hassle free and have my data locally and debugger support.

 ## Prerequisites